asurati/wip.src/content/post/2023-08-09-cpp-macro-replacement-page-182-example-3.md

 eligible for replacement.

-The token-sequence corresponds to a complete invocation of the macro `f`, without even looking ahead into the `rest` of the source file.
+The token-sequence corresponds to a complete invocation of the macro `f`, without looking ahead into the `rest` of the source file.

 The CPP therefore pushes an entry on to the `active-macro-stack-#0` corresponding to the invocation `f(2+(3,4)-0,1)`.